JoeyStanley/real/cv.md

 <br/>

 ## Workshops

 <strong>Joey Stanley</strong>.
+Working with text.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+April 20.

+<strong>Joey Stanley</strong>.

+<strong>Joey Stanley</strong>.
+Network Analysis.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+April 13.

+<strong>Joey Stanley</strong>.
+Special topics: Regression and mixed-effects modeling.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+April 6.

+<strong>Joey Stanley</strong>.
+Transform, reshape, and modify your data: Tidyverse Part 2.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+March 30.

+<strong>Joey Stanley</strong>.
+Clean and tidy data: Tidyverse Part 1.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+March 23.

+<strong>Joey Stanley</strong>.
+Communicate to your audience with R Markdown.
+Work-shop given at the University of Georgia DigiLab.
+Athens, GA.
+March 9.

+<strong>Joey Stanley</strong>.
+Visualizations III: Advanced topics in ggplot2.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+March 2.

+<strong>Joey Stanley</strong>.
+Visualizations II: Customizing plots in ggplot2.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+February 23.

+<strong>Joey Stanley</strong>.
+Visualizations I: Introduction to ggplot2.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+February 16.

+<strong>Joey Stanley</strong>.
+Building Interactive Webpages in R: Introduction to Shiny (Part 2).
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+February 9.

+<strong>Joey Stanley</strong>.
+Building Interactive Webpages in R: Introduction to Shiny (Part 1).
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+Febrary 2.

+<strong>Joey Stanley</strong>.
+Intro to R (Part 2).
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+January 26.

+<strong>Joey Stanley</strong>.
+Intro to R (Part 1).
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+January 19.
+<a href="/downloads/180119-intro-to-r-part1.pdf" class="slides" title="download the slides for this presentation"></a>

+<strong>Joey Stanley</strong>.
 “An Introduction to the Tidyverse.”
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 November 10, 2017.
 <a href="/downloads/171110-tidyverse_handout" class="paper" title="download the handout for this presentation"></a>